These ultimate healthy and easy oatmeal pancakes are perfectly fluffy with a delicious crispy outside and can be made dairy-free if desired.

 Maybe a few of those chocolate chips could sneak their way it too.

-Healthy Buttermilk Pancakes with Homemade Blueberry Syrup
+Easy Oatmeal Pancakes With Homemade Blueberry Syrup

-- coconut oil and butter for the pan
+- coconut oil and butter for the pan (just coconut oil if dairy-free)

 - 3 tbsp olive oil